pegah-kh/pifpaf_deepfashion/README.md

 ## LANDMARK LOCALIZATION FOR A FASHION DATASET: A PIFPAF PLUGIN

 This repository is the code for [*Category classification and landmark localization for a fashion dataset*](https://drive.google.com/drive/folders/1jqvd6CmmyKQaodJAdwPNVwH92M9YC9tg?usp=sharing).
+The project is a part of an internship I did at VITA Lab, EPFL.

 ![Alt Text](visualizations/clothing_landmark.gif)